yhibo/tcp-echo-server/README.md

 ### Client

 The client accepts two optional command-line arguments: the server IP and port.
 If no arguments are passed, the default server IP is `127.0.0.1`, and the default port is `8080`.

+The client behavior is as follows:

+1. Sends a login request to the server.
+1. Sends an echo request and waits for the response.
+1. Waits for the user to press a key.
+1. Sends another echo request and waits for the response.

 ```bash
 # Connect the client to the specified server IP and port